OncoRNALab/Probe-enrichment-platform/README.md

 MM Interaction: Models the cooperative "proximity effect" where two mismatches near each other can have a different impact than two isolated ones.

-Terminal Corrections: Adjustments for initiation energy and AT-rich terminal ends.